robustrambles/site/walks/dover-to-dorking-robust-ramble/section-7-(out).md

 details:
   Map: OS Explorer 137 Ashford
   Distance/Time: 6.5 Miles/3.5 Hours
-  Start: The Farrier&#x2019;s Arms or old mill access; some on road parking.
+  Start: The Farrier's Arms or old mill access; some on road parking.
   Comment: >
     This is a demanding section with obscure or unmarked paths and poor stiles.
 Keep a constant eye on the map and check directions very carefully.
 The expansion of Ashford reaches out to Kingsnorth.
 portraitMap: false